|Articles you can help complete (Edit)|

-- Targeting Flare - Instead of attacking, this model may place a small AOE.
-Models in the AOE lose Stealth, and other models can ignore clouds when targeting them.
+- Targeting Flare - Instead of attacking, this model may place a 3" AOE anywhere completely within 10" and in LOS.
+Models in the AOE lose Stealth, and other models can ignore clouds when drawing LOS to them.
+The AOE lasts for one turn.

 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.